IacopomC/iacopomc.github.io/_posts/2020-07-25-traffic-sign-classifier.md

 <br/>

 Deep learning has become the most important frontier in both machine learning and autonomous vehicle development.
-In this project, we'll train a convolutional neural network to classify traffic signs.
+In this project, we'll train a convolutional neural network to classify traffic signs based on the ideas provided in [this paper](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) by Pierre Sermanet and Yann LeCun.

 #### Image pre-processing